ebeninca/fip16/README.md

 ## Future Features:

 - Ajust CAF and AFC leagues calendars
-- Expand Libertadores to 32 teams (will need to delete Poland Cup to create compobj space)
 - Ajust prize money for all competitions

 - Do a better use of the teams from Rest of the world in continental cups.